 - List all authors in references; avoid using “et al.”.

 - Provide complete information for all references, including full titles for papers/presentations and full names of organizations/publishers.

-- EM is not a peer-reviewed technical publication, so please limit text citations and references to those that are necessary for reader comprehension.
+- Please limit text citations and references to those that are necessary for reader comprehension.

 - Number all tables consecutively in Arabic numerals as they are cited within the text.